 The Best Cable Modems For Gaming

-Among the cable modems we’ve looked at for this article, we’ve explored both D3 and D3.1-compatible modems.
+Among the cable modems we’ve looked at for this buying guide, we’ve explored both D3 and D3.1-compatible modems.
 Additionally, keep in mind that cable modems, like wi-fi routers, tend to be listed in “lines” of devices rather than individual models.

 As such, if you like one model, but you don’t need the level of performance it provides, you can easily downgrade to something a bit more modest (and less expensive).
 We’ve made sure to note the downgraded versions of the modems in this lineup, too, though we list the most powerful option of each line in the table above.